How to run successful teams when technology has completely changed the game.

 Whether you run a chain of hardware stores across Queensland or one of Sydney’s harbour-side hotels, you rely on a workforce to provide a service more efficiently than competitors.
 But new technology can completely change how you do that.

 The changing landscape and how you keep up

 Leaps in technology transform how you provide your service and what you need from your workforce.
-In retail, the move from physical shops to online stores has created lower demand for shop assistants and higher demand for labor in warehouses and deliveries.
+In retail, the move from physical shops to online stores has created lower demand for shop assistants and higher demand for labour in warehouses and deliveries.
 In healthcare, medical apps make it easier to monitor patients and provide correct medication — but they require new digital training.